fayazmalik503/Patterns_Advance/README.md

 # Patterns_Advance
-In this I have worked patterns.
+In this I have worked on patterns.